Hierarchically hyperbolic groups and uniform exponential growth

-\begin{restatable}{coro}{coroAsyCone} Every non-virtually cyclic virtually torsion-free hierarchically hyperbolic group which has an asymptotic cone containing a cut-point has uniform exponential growth.
-In particular, if the Cayley graph of a virtually torsion-free hierarchically hyperbolic group $G$ contains an unbounded Morse quasi-geodesic, then $G$ has uniform exponential growth. \end{restatable}
+\begin{restatable*}{coro}{coroAsyCone} Every non-virtually cyclic virtually torsion-free hierarchically hyperbolic group which has an asymptotic cone containing a cut-point has uniform exponential growth.
+In particular, if the Cayley graph of a virtually torsion-free hierarchically hyperbolic group $G$ contains an unbounded Morse quasi-geodesic, then $G$ has uniform exponential growth. \end{restatable*}

-One particularly nice class of hierarchically hyperbolic groups to which Corollary \ref{cor:ac} can be applied is those which are \emph{acylindrically hyperbolic}.
-The action of a group $G$ on a metric space $X$ is \emph{acylindrical} if for all $\varepsilon > 0$ there exist constants $R,N \geq 0$ such that for all $x,y\in X$ with $d(x,y)\geq R$, A group is \emph{acylindrically hyperbolic} if it admits a non-elementary acylindrical action on a hyperbolic space.
-It is unknown if \emph{all} acylindrically hyperbolic groups have uniform exponential growth.
-However, it follows from Sisto \cite{Sisto} that every acylindrically hyperbolic group contains an infinite order Morse element, that is, an infinite order element $g$ such that the quasi-geodesic $\langle g\rangle$ in the Cayley graph of $G$ is Morse, and thus we immediately obtain the following result.
+One particularly nice class of hierarchically hyperbolic groups to which \Cref{cor:ac} can be applied is those which are \emph{acylindrically hyperbolic}.
+The action of a group $G$ on a metric space $X$ is \emph{acylindrical} if for all $\varepsilon > 0$ there exist constants $R,N \geq 0$ such that for all $x,y\in X$ with $d(x,y)\geq R$, A group is \emph{acylindrically hyperbolic} if it admits a non-elementary acylindrical action on a hyperbolic space, that is, such that the limit set of the action contains at least three points.\footnote{Equivalently, a group is acylindrically hyperbolic if it is not virtually cyclic and admits an acylindrical action on a hyperbolic space with unbounded orbits.} It is unknown if \emph{all} acylindrically hyperbolic groups have uniform exponential growth.
+However, it follows from Sisto \cite{Sisto} that every acylindrically hyperbolic group contains an infinite order Morse element, that is, an infinite order element $g$ such that the quasi-geodesic $\langle g\rangle$ in the Cayley graph of $G$ is Morse.
+Thus we immediately obtain the following result.